abudaudhossain/sd-travel-agency-client/README.md

 # SD TRAVEL AGENCY
-A travel agency is a private retailer or public service that provides travel and tourism-related services to the general public on behalf of accommodation or travel suppliers to offer different kinds of travelling packages for each destination.
+Users can see all offers or services that provide SDTravel Agency on this website.
+Users can book any services and delete their own booking service. also, can manage booking services.

 ## Improtent Link

-My awesome SD Travel agency Web site live link [SD Travel](https://sd-travel-agency.web.app/) Also see my SD Travel agency Website Code [SD Travel code](https://github.com/programming-hero-web-course1/tourism-or-delivery-website-client-side-abudaudhossain)
-SD Travel Agency Sever site code Link[SD Travel server](https://github.com/programming-hero-web-course1/tourism-or-delivery-website-server-side-abudaudhossain)
+My awesome SD Travel agency Web site live link [SD Travel](https://sd-travel-agency.web.app/) Also see my SD Travel agency Website Code [SD Travel code](https://github.com/abudaudhossain/sd-travel-agency-client) SD Travel Agency Sever site code Link[SD Travel server](https://github.com/abudaudhossain/sd-travel-agency-server)

 ## Features and Functionality of My Website:
-* Firebase Authentication
-* Login By Google
-* Use React Router
-* Route will be private/protected routes
-* Use Context API
+* Firebase Authentication and  Login By Google and use React Router, Route will be private/protected routes and Use Context API
-* Booking any tour place for Traveling
-* Add Tour Place
-* Show own booking offer
+* A MERN stack web application with a dynamic services section.
+* An admin can add a new service that will be visible in the services and the user can book any serves and  show all booking and delete any item